Palks-Studio/santeplusai/README.md

 ## Project Structure

 ```
-project-root/
+autonomous_web_platform/
 │
 ├── README.md                      → General overview of the project and its architecture
-├── LICENCE.md                     → Terms of use and legal Framework
+├── LICENCE.md                     → Terms of use and legal framework
 │
 ├── worker/
 │    ├── main.py                   → Worker entry point (cron / PHP trigger)